balaji-techascend/career-roadmap/README.md

-# Career Roadmap
+# Career Roadmap — Control System

-This repository is a private career control system.
+This repository is a **private career control system**.

 It is not documentation.
 It is not a journal.
-It is not meant to be polished.
+It is not meant to be polished or impressive.

-Its purpose is to help you make clearer career decisions through this next year.
+Its purpose is to help you **make clearer, calmer career decisions** through the next year — and to keep doing so as conditions change.

-## How to Use This Repo

-- Each `.md` file represents a thinking layer.
-- You work through them once, then revisit selectively.
-- `roadmap.md` is the only file you return to regularly.

 The goal is **clarity and control**, not certainty.

+---

+## What This Repo Is

+- A thinking system that turns reflection into decisions
+- A private workspace you return to, not something you “finish”
+- A lightweight control panel for navigating uncertainty

+Everything in this repo exists to support **one file**:

+> **`roadmap.md` — your active Career Control System**

+All other files exist to *feed* it.

+---

+## Repository Structure

+career-roadmap/
+├─ README.md ← how to use the system
+├─ 1-baseline.md ← grounding reality
+├─ 2-leverage.md ← effort allocation
+├─ 3-direction.md ← direction selection
+├─ 4-positioning.md ← how you will be seen
+├─ 5-execution.md ← operating cadence
+└─ roadmap.md ← authoritative control panel

+- All numbered `.md` files are **working layers**
+- `roadmap.md` is the **only authoritative file**
+- Markdown only
+- Shallow structure
+- Repo is private by default

+Do not add new files or sections.

+---

+## How to Use This Repo (Once)

+Initial setup is done **one time**, in order:

+1. Work through each numbered `.md` file from 1 → 5
+2. Write bullet points only
+3. Stop when the file tells you to stop
+4. At the end of each file, **distill key bullets into `roadmap.md`**

+“Good enough” answers are expected.

+This phase creates your **starting control system**.

+---

+## How to Use This Repo (Ongoing)

+After setup, this repo becomes a **guidance system**, not something you constantly edit.

+- **Weekly:** Read `roadmap.md` once to internalize priorities and guide actions
+- **Monthly:** Do a short review (10–15 minutes).
+Adjust **one thing at most** and commit with a reason
+- **Quarterly:** Step back and reassess more deliberately.
+Revisit supporting files only if needed and update `roadmap.md`

+Most weeks involve **reading only**.
+Changes are intentional and infrequent.

+This repo evolves as your career evolves.

+---

-## Operating Rules
+## Operating Rules (Non-Negotiable)

 - Bullet points only
 - “Good enough” beats perfect
+- No polishing
+- No adding sections
+- No expanding scope
 - Stop when prompted to stop
-- No adding new sections
-- No external tools required
+- External tools are optional, not required

-## Usage Rhythm

-Initial setup:
-- Work through each file once, in order
-- Distill outcomes into `roadmap.md`

-Ongoing:
-- Revisit `roadmap.md` monthly or bi-weekly
-- Adjust one thing
-- Commit with a short reason

-This repo should evolve as your career evolves.
+This system works because it is constrained.

+---

+## Role of `roadmap.md` (Critical)

+`roadmap.md` is **not a summary**.

+It is a living Career Control System that answers, at all times:

+1. What am I optimizing for right now?
+2. What am I intentionally not doing?
+3. What would cause me to change direction?

+If something does not affect those answers, it does not belong there.

+---

+## What Each File Is For

+You may revisit older files **selectively** for reference:

+- `1-baseline.md` → grounding reality
+- `2-leverage.md` → effort allocation
+- `3-direction.md` → preventing reactive pivots
+- `4-positioning.md` → visibility decisions
+- `5-execution.md` → restoring momentum

+They support thinking.
+They do not drive decisions.

+---

 ## License

 This repository is proprietary course material.
-See LICENSE.md for details.
+See `LICENSE.md` for details.